Tommy's news, 19/09/2017

-Recently a study in the US has researched the link between women who had got a swine flu vaccine, and a higher risk of miscarriage for those women between 2010 and 2012.
+Recently a study in the US has researched the link between flu vaccinations and miscarriage risk.
+They looked at women who had been given a swine flu vaccine between 2010 and 2012 and whether this increased their risk of miscarriage.

 The UK media has picked up and shared this report.
-If you are anxious as to how a flu vaccination might affect your pregnancy, we want to reassure you that this study does not confirm or prove a link between vaccinations and miscarriage.
-It is still safer for you and your baby to have the flu vaccine.
+If you are anxious about having the flu vaccination because you're worried about how it might affect your pregnancy, we want to reassure you that this study does not confirm or prove a link between vaccinations and miscarriage.
+The evidence still suggests that it is safer for you and your baby to have the flu vaccine.

 Tommy’s midwife Anna Nella explains,